PedroManse/stt/README.md

 The context of execution is preserved after all the code is ran.
 So it is possible to reuse the `runtime::Context` and even to utilize previously defined functions.

-The recommended usage for context reusage is to send variables to STT code as values in the stack and to clear the stack after every execution, since a faulty program could polute another's input.
+The recommended usage for context reusage is to send variables to STCK code as values in the stack and to clear the stack after every execution, since a faulty program could polute another's input.